 The University of Massachusetts Boston is nationally recognized as a model of excellence for urban public universities.
-The scenic waterfront campus is located next to the John F. Kennedy Library, with easy access to downtown Boston.
+The scenic waterfront campus, with easy access to downtown Boston, is located next to the John F. Kennedy Library and Presidential Museum , the Commonwealth Museum and Massachusetts State Archives, and the Edward M. Kennedy Institute for the United States Senate.

-UMass Boston’s academic excellence is reflected by a growing student body of nearly 16,000 undergraduate and graduate students.
-The university’s nine colleges and schools offer more than 100 undergraduate programs and 50 graduate programs.
-The University Honors Program serves 300 students who thrive on intellectual challenge.
+UMass Boston’s academic excellence is reflected by a growing student body of more than 16,000 undergraduate and graduate students.
+The university’s 11 colleges and schools offer more than 80 undergraduate programs and 110 graduate programs.
+The Honors College serves 400 students who thrive on intellectual challenge.
 Enriched courses probe more deeply into theory or venture further into application.

 UMass Boston’s diverse student body provides a global context for student learning, and its location in a major U.S. city provides connections to employers in industries such as finance, health care, technology, service, and education, offering students opportunities to gain valuable in-school experience via internships, clinicals, and other career-related placements.